 The most basic Magformers sets include only squares and triangles, which sets younger children up for success in building simple creations.
 Larger sets include a variety of triangle styles as well as pentagons and hexagons that allow kids to create more complex connections.
 Some specialized kits have unusual shapes not included in standard sets.
 All Magformers sets and shapes should fit together, but they may not work with magnetic tile toys from other brands.

 One reason Magformers are beloved is their ability to grow with your child.
 More advanced Magformers sets include moving gears, wheels, walking robots, and illuminated LED components.
 These kits are a great way to keep older kids engaged and learning.
 It also promotes family bonding by promoting play with younger family members.

-Magformers lend themselves to floor play, but sitting on hard surfaces can be uncomfortable.
-With whimsical shapes, numbers, and formulas, the KC Cubs Playtime Collection carpet is the perfect backdrop for STEM play and learning.
-A colorful pattern sets the mood for free play while protecting your tiles, floors, and joints from damage.
+Toy carpet: Magformers lend themselves to floor play, but sitting on hard surfaces can be uncomfortable.
+A toy carpet is the perfect backdrop for STEM play and learning.
+Colorful patterns set the mood for free play while protecting your tiles, floors, and joints from damage.

 Magformers are an investment, so you’ll want to make sure you find a set your family will love.

 You can find small, budget-friendly Magformers sets for under $20.
 Sets in this price range only contain about 14 pieces and are designed for young children.